 However, even educated men and women, those who have earned college degrees commit mistakes on spelling and grammar.
-For some it could be an honest mistake, but for the others, it could be annoying.
+For some it could be an honest mistake, but for the others, it could be annoying, especially if done repeatedly.

 I see three usual reasons why people commit these mistakes:

 Homophones are words that have the same pronunciation but different spellings and meanings.
 It’s easy to commit mistakes with homophones because we say the words as it is more often than writing it down.